 Not far from the cathedral we came to the central lake, Hoan Kiem Lake, meaning “Lake of the Returned Sword” and over the Huc Bridge to Ngoc Son Temple.
 The lake offers plenty of walking paths and big shady trees in which to escape the crowded city streets.

 After walking the streets for a few hours, we worked up a thirst and decided to find the rooftop bar with the view over the lake, that we had visited 5 years earlier on our first trip to Vietnam.
 We remembered it was near a large roundabout and had no trouble in finding it.
 Sitting 5 floors up we enjoyed a Vietnamese beer and a quick bite to eat.

 We enjoyed our 3 day tour of Sapa and Bac Ha, despite the weather and long bus trip.
 The scenery in the mountains of Northern Vietnam is breathtaking and the hill tribe (H’mong) ethnic people are beautiful.
 Although we were exhausted from our trekking and long bus trips we thought it was extremely worthwhile exploring this region in Vietnam.
-So make sure you put this on your itinerary when visiting Vietnam.
+Vietnam travel would not be complete without visiting Sapa.